 You may also consider these professional treatments for acne and blackheads:

 Microdermabrasion is a non-surgical facial resurfacing method widely utilized in the beauty industry.
+In the 2020 Plastic Surgery Statistics Report prepared by the American Society of Plastic Surgeons, microdermabrasion emerged as a popular cosmetic minimally invasive procedure, with a total of 522,693 treatments conducted.
+Of these procedures, 81% were performed on females.
+The national average surgeon/physician fee for microdermabrasion was $167, resulting in a total expenditure of $87,305,334 for this cosmetic intervention.
 This procedure removes the outermost layer of dead skin cells to improve the appearance of pores, reduce excess sebum, and prevent blackheads and whiteheads (2).

 2. Chemical Peels

 Chemical peels for acne are keratolytic and can exfoliate the skin to remove dead cells and debris and prevent acne and blackheads (3).
 They also reduce the probability of future breakouts.

 This treatment uses concentrated lasers to target and eliminate acne, whiteheads, blackheads, and nodules.
 The lasers can kill acne-causing bacteria, reduce inflammation, and control excess sebum production to minimize breakouts (4).

 Pore strips are the adhesive applied to the skin to remove blackheads, dirt, oil, and grime from the skin pores.
 The strips help pull out the dirt and dead keratin cells.
 Although they are easy to use, you should be careful.
 You may use salicylic acid to prevent breakouts and decongest the pores to prevent blackheads.
 It is because your skin may get damaged and bruised if you incorrectly use pore strips.
 However, you may follow the tips and instructions mentioned in the article to use pore strips properly.